No ratings yet

 dirty edge of a dishwasher rack

-How to Clean a Dishwasher With Vinegar & Baking Soda
+Quick Steps: How to Clean a Whirlpool Dishwasher

-Let's get the interior first.
-Start off with a completely empty dishwasher (which is like spotting a unicorn, I know - just pile those dishes in the sink for now).
+Let's get after the interior first.
+Start with a completely empty dishwasher (which is like spotting a unicorn, I know; just pile those dishes in the sink for now).

 edge of a dishwasher door

-The dirtiest places on my dishwasher (which is a Whirlpool) are the edges and the vents/filters.
-There is always a build-up of soap scum and hard water.
-I'll show you how to clean a dishwasher filter in just a minute; for now, let's get the edges.
+The dirtiest places on my Whirlpool are the edges and the seals.
+There is always a build-up of soap scum and hard water that the sprayers just don't reach.

 cleaning edge of a dishwasher door with a melamine sponge